goshiphq/goship-cms/content/blog/best-practices-for-intermodal-freight-transportation.md

 ### Personalized Packaging

-Since intermodal shipping containers stay sealed throughout the entirety of its journey, shippers have more flexibility in choosing their own packaging.
+Since intermodal shipping containers stay sealed throughout the entirety of their journey, shippers have more flexibility in choosing their own packaging.

-In case of any damage to your freight, the carrier will most likely shoulder the damage since it most likely occurred in-transit.
+In case of any damage to your freight, the carrier will most likely shoulder the damage since it most likely occurred in transit.

 ### Eco-Friendly